mikeal/ZDAG/SPEC.md

 Unless you were to specifically craft data to overwhelm the compression table, a ZDAG encoding is almost guaranteed to be smaller than JSON or CBOR.

+Also note that, in order to guarantee determinism, the IPLD Data Model requires deterministic order of some sort for maps.
+This is not always enforced because prior formats (`dag-json` and `dag-cbor`) have to contend with a lack of determinism and end up having to work with data that may have been improperly encoded.

 # COMPRESSION